TueHellsternKea/study/4sem/02-Virtualisering/Jupyter_Lab.md

     sudo apt -y upgrade
     python3 -V

+The last command returns the version of Python, could be **Python 3.8.10**

+# Installing pip for Python
+Ubuntu ships with Python 3, as the default Python installation.
+Complete the following steps to install pip3:

+    sudo apt install python3-pip

+Thise command will install all the dependencies required for building Python modules.

+Once the installation is complete, verify the installation by checking the pip version:

+    pip3 --version

 # Install Jupyter Lab
 You have to install Jupyter Lab on the Virtual Machine.

+    sudo pip3 install markupsafe==2.0.1
     sudo pip3 install jupyterlab

 # JupyterLab Security
 You have to set the security on the Virtual Machine and on Jupyter Lab in order to access remote.

 **Firewall setup**

     sudo ufw enable
     sudo ufw allow 8888
     sudo ufw allow 22